Security measurement of a medical communication scheme based on chaos and DNA coding: Introduction

-The development of transmission and sensing technologies promote remote diagnosis (telediagnosis) and remote surgery (telesurgery).
-The concerns on security and privacy on the medical images transmitted on public channels are becoming more and more serious.
-Due to the bulky size of medical image and special storage format, the traditional text encryption standards are not efficient \cite{acharya:compact:ITB01}.
-The directly optimized way of image protection is to reduce the size of encryption object by automatically detecting the region of interest (ROI) and leaving the region of non-interest (RONI) as plain-form.
-As the equivalent counterpart of cryptography, the object of cryptanalysis is to obtain the information on secret-key and/or plaintext under a given attacking scenario \cite{Ozkaynak:analysis:SIU2013,chenlei:cryptanalysis:CBM15,Zhucongxu:Tent:Access18,chencryptanalysis:ND18}.
+The fast development of transmission and sensing technologies supports the progress of remote diagnosis (telediagnosis) and remote surgery (telesurgery)\cite{chen:csf:TII2021}.
+However, concerns about the security and privacy of the medical images transmitted via public channels are becoming increasingly serious\cite{chen:csencryption:opti2018}.
+Due to the bulky size of medical image data and the special storage format, the modern text encryption standards are not efficient to protect them \cite{acharya:compact:ITB01,Zhou:Synch:SJ20}.
+The directly optimized image protection strategy is to reduce the size of encryption object by automatically detecting the region of interest (ROI) and leaving the region of non-interest (RONI) in plain-form.
+As the equivalent counterpart of cryptography, the object of cryptanalysis is to obtain as much information on the secret-key and/or the plaintext as possible under a given attacking scenario \cite{Ozkaynak:analysis:SIU2013,chenlei:cryptanalysis:CBM15,Zhucongxu:Tent:Access18,chencryptanalysis:ND18,wangsh:analysis:IS21}.
+Among them, reference \cite{chenlei:cryptanalysis:CBM15} first eliminated the diffusion effect by using a differential attacking approach and then revealed the equivalent secret-key of the permutation process; while reference \cite{Zhucongxu:Tent:Access18} obtained the keystream and permutation matrix by an efficient chosen-plaintext attacking method.